viclw17/viclw17.github.io/_posts/2022-02-01-unreal-engine-custom-node.md

     from /Engine/Private/DebugViewModeVertexShader.usf: 28:    #include "/Engine/Generated/Material.ush"
 ```

-UE is expecting you putting custom node hlsl code (in file .usf or .ush) at engine source Shader folder which is not very convenient - what if I want my shader ship with my project?
+UE is expecting you putting custom node hlsl code (.usf or .ush) at engine source ```/Engine -> D:/Program Files/Epic Games/UE_4.27/Engine/Shaders``` folder which is not very convenient - what if I want my shader ship with my project?

 ### Modify C++ Code
 <img src="{{ site.url }}/images/2022-02-01-unreal-engine-custom-node/2_cpp.jpg" style="display:block; margin:auto;">

-Convert current project into C++ project by creating a new C++ class and compile You may need to right click the .uproject file icon and and Generate Visual Studio Project Files for the project to load correctly into Visual Studio and compile.
+Convert current project into C++ project by creating a new C++ class and compile.
+You may need to right click the ```.uproject``` file icon and and **Generate Visual Studio Project** Files for the project to load correctly into Visual Studio and compile.

-Create a folder called Shader at the same level as Content folder in the project directory.
+Create a folder called ```Shader``` at the same level as Content folder in the project directory.

 Add ```RenderCore``` to array of public dependency modules in the ```<project>.build.cs``` file: